-Designing classifiers is significantly more complex than search or type expressions, as classifiers offer more flexibility in matching logic and configuration around match strength.
+Classifier design is more complex than search or type expressions because classifiers offer more flexibility in matching logic and configuration around match strength.
 Classifiers contain more configuration, typically encompassing all logic of the framework's type for a particular domain.
-For example, where a legacy profile set might have three different column level search expressions, these would all be consolidated into a single PATH type classifier.
-Classifiers also add the notion of rejection strength, allowing the profiling logic to eliminate domains from consideration earlier in the profiling process.
+For example, a legacy profile set might have three different column-level search expressions, but these would all be consolidated into a single PATH type classifier.
+Classifiers also add the notion of rejection strength, which allows the profiling logic to eliminate domains from consideration earlier in the profiling process.

-Strength Values
+Strength values

-Match and reject strength values in classifiers range from [-1.0, 1.0], which correspond to the [-100, 100] confidence values used in the UI, respectively.
-Currently, the product does not display confidence values for non-matches, so only values between [0, 100] are typically visible.
-The values -1.0 and 1.0 are treated as absolute rejection or confirmation, respectively; if a classifier returns -1.0, the domain in question may be immediately eliminated from the set of possible matches, meaning no other classifiers for that domain will be checked.
-Similarly, a 1.0 result will assign that domain matching without checking any other classifiers for that domain.
+Classifiers use a scale of -1.0 to 1.0 to represent match and reject strength, which correspond to the -100 to 100 confidence values used in the UI.
+The product currently does not display confidence values for non-matches, so only values between 0 and 100 are typically visible.

+A value of -1.0 indicates absolute rejection, and the domain in question is immediately eliminated from the set of possible matches.
+Similarly, a value of 1.0 indicates absolute confirmation, and the domain is assigned as a match without checking any other classifiers for that domain.

-When multiple classifiers produce match or reject strength numbers, those results may be combined to get a final confidence.
-If those results conflict, as indicated by opposite signs, the result with the highest absolute value takes precedence.
-If those results have the same sign, the final result for that domain is a stronger match.
+When multiple classifiers produce match or reject strength values, those results may be combined to get a final confidence.
+If the results conflict, with opposite signs, the result with the highest absolute value takes precedence.
+If the results have the same sign, the final result for that domain is a stronger match.
 The exact values and formula applied are under development and may change in the future.
 Currently, only the strongest column level result and strongest data level result are combined in this fashion.